kotnik/reddrip/README.md

     pip install reddrip

-Pip will download and isntall the dependencies for you.
+Pip will download and install the dependencies for you.

 Running
 -------